 Currently, the registration requirements are focused on Canadian and American PA education programs.
 However, the regulations provide CPSO with the flexibility to approve new education programs and accreditation bodies as the profession expands to support the inclusion of internationally trained PAs over time.

-I am an internationally educated physician/medical graduate.
+I am an internationally educated physician.
 Can I register as a PA?

-Internationally educated physicians or international medical graduates may continue to practise through delegation but may not call themselves a PA.
-The title “Physician Assistant” will be a protected title under the Medicine Act, 1991 when regulation takes effect.
-At that time, internationally educated physicians or international medical graduates will only be able to practise as a PA where they meet the standards and qualifications set out in the Registration regulation (requisite education and certification) and are registered with CPSO.
+Internationally educated physicians may continue to practise through delegation but may not call themselves a PA.
+The title “Physician Assistant” or the abbreviation “PA” will be protected under the Medicine Act, 1991 when regulation takes effect.
+At that time, internationally educated physicians will only be able to practise as a PA where they meet the standards and qualifications set out in the Registration regulation (requisite education and certification) and are registered with CPSO.

-What documents will I need to provide to register as a PA?
+What do I need to register as a PA?

 To register as a PA, you will need to provide: